-A family owned company located in Wisconsin.
-Their refrigerator is the best constructed refrigerator in the market.
-It does keep food fresher longer with a vacuum seal and magnetic crispers designed to keep air out of the refrigerator.
+Sub-Zero is another family owned company, this one based in Wisconsin.
+Their refrigerator is the best constructed refrigerators in the market.
+It keeps food fresher longer with a vacuum seal and magnetic crispers designed to keep air out of the refrigerator.

 They also have twin compressors to eliminate air transferring from freezer to refrigerator.
-Sub-Zero also employs an ingenious air scrubber, which scrubs the gases from spoiling food to eliminate cross contamination as well as to arrest the spoiling process.
+Sub-Zero also employs an ingenious air scrubber, which removes the gases from spoiling food to eliminate cross contamination as well as to arrest the spoiling process.
 Their water filter is the best in refrigeration.

 Thermador T42BD810NS - $9,799

 A wholly owned subsidiary of the Bosch Company.
-They are known for manufacturing columns or componentary refrigerators.
+They are known for manufacturing refrigerator columns.
 Thermador does not even manufacture this unit.
 KitchenAid is the producer of this solid yet unspectacular unit.
 Thermador, however, has the better rebate program with free dishwashers and hoods for qualified purchases.

 Jenn-Air JF42NXFXDE - $8,499 (requires panels)

 A wholly owned subsidiary of Whirlpool.
 The JF42NXFXDE is one of the largest French door available.
 I like French doors as you have more useable capacity in the refrigerator with fruits and veggies at waist high level.